SoftwareGuy/ENet-CSharp/README.md

 - Adaptability and portability

 ## Upstream Compatibility

-Do not use the upstream binaries with this fork.
-While it *may* work, it is best to err on the side of caution and play it safe.
+In theory, upstream binaries can be used with this fork unless things change dramatically.
+To err on the safe side, use the automatic builds located on the release page.

+In short: just use the automatic build binaries in [Releases](https://github.com/SoftwareGuy/ENet-CSharp/releases).

 ## Obtaining Native Libraries